 Leaving aside Health and Safety requirements, there are other considerations that you need to take into account at the planning stage of the operation.
 For instance, will you need special tools when dismantling your warehouse pallet racking?
 It is quite possible that you will.
 If you try to do the job using tools that are not suitable for the job this may well increase delay and cost.
 It may also increase the pressure on your people, increasing the chances of error or accident.

-Here at Pallet Racking Systems in Willenhall, West Midlands, we have an expert team of people who have years of experience in the supply, transport, installation and dismantling of all types of warehouse pallet racking.
+We have an expert team of people who have years of experience in the supply, transport, installation and dismantling of all types of racking.
 We are ready and able to help you in the planning and implementation of any operation related to warehouse pallet racking, so please don’t hesitate – contact us today!